 Guidewire London Market Messaging.
-Guidewire London Market Messaging is a specialized add-on for Guidewire ClaimCenter that provides out of the box functionality to address requirements of international insurers, and the London Market.
+Guidewire London Market Messaging is a specialized add-on for Guidewire ClaimCenter that provides out of the box functionality to address requirements of international insurers operating in the London Market.

 Data Management and Analytics

 Guidewire DataHub